johndacosmo/devshopintro1/README.md

 Push your change back to your copy of this repo then create pull request.

 SIGN HERE YOUR FAMILY JOHN P. ALI:

+Colin